fbpx

 The Gumleaf boots claim to fame is that they’re handcrafted boots made out of 85% real rubber, which is a high amount of rubber compared to other rubber boots on the market.

 Gumleaf states that these boots if cared for properly, should last 10+ years.
-The sole will often wear out before the rubber cracks, which is impressive.
+It’s been stated that sole will often wear out before the rubber cracks, which is impressive, if true.

 Field Welly Price